dineshsnkumar/shopping-microservice/README.md

+### Overview

+- Shopping microservice
+- The primary purpose of this project is to work with Apache Kafka and Elastic search

+### Functional Requirements

+- Implement Payment functionality
+- Search for a product using Keyword

 ### Description

-- Just another shopping microservice

-#### Purpose

-- The primary purpose of this project is to work with Apache Kafka
+- It has four microservices so far:
+  - Orders:
+    - It implements SAGA design pattern
+  - Products:
+    - It uses MySQL for now.
+I am planning on replacing with MongoDB
+  - Payments
+  - Email Notification

+### Technologies used

+- Spring Boot
+- Spring Kafka
+- MySQL
+- Elastic search